An update-resilient Kalman filtering approach: Update--resilient Kalman filter

 which is Gaussian.
 Thus, the corresponding marginal densities $\tilde p(x_{t+1}, y_t | Y_{t-1})$ and $\tilde p(y_t | Y_{t-1})$ are both Gaussian.
 Then, we obtain that is also Gaussian.
 Accordingly, we conclude that (\ref{pxY2}) holds.
 Since the maximizer (\ref{p0wy}) is Gaussian, then the corresponding minimizer of (\ref{minimax2psi}), takes the form in (\ref{hatxkf})-(\ref{Lt}).
 Then, (\ref{predxkf}) and (\ref{predP}) follow from the fact that $\tilde p_t(x_{t+1} | Y_{t}) $ is Gaussian. \end{pf}

-We will refer to the resulting estimator as update-resilient Kalman filter (U-RKF).
-The latter is outlined in Algorithm \ref{RKF2} where $\theta_t := \lambda^{-1}_t$ is called risk sensitivity parameter and
+Theorem~3 essentially adopts the least favorable density within the ambiguity set characterized in (\ref{ballpsi}), which ultimately leads to the least favorable posterior error covariance in (\ref{VTT}).
+The resulting estimator is outlined in Algorithm \ref{RKF2} where $\theta_t := \lambda^{-1}_t$ is called risk sensitivity parameter and

+Observe that by setting $\lambda = \lambda_t^{-1}$ and $P = P_{t|t}$ in \eqref{theta2}, we obtain the left-hand side of \eqref{thetaF}.
+The proposed approach differs from the classical Kalman filter in the update stage, specifically in Steps~4 and~5 of Algorithm~\ref{RKF2}, which correspond to a portion of that stage.
+More precisely, the risk-sensitivity parameter $\theta_t$ is incorporated into the filtering error covariance $V_{t|t}$.
+This modification effectively changes the filtering gain and makes the update stage more conservative when facing model uncertainties.
+As $\theta_t$ increases, the eigenvalues of the filtering covariance matrix $V_{t|t}$ becomes more inflated, enabling the filter to hedge against potential modeling errors.
+In plain words, the risk-sensitivity parameter determines how cautious the filter becomes in the presence of model uncertainty.
+Since this robustness mechanism is embedded solely in the update stage, we refer to our filtering approach as update-resilient Kalman filter (U-RKF).
 As we already pointed out in Section \ref{sec_2}, there exists a fundamental difference between the proposed ambiguity set and the one in \cite{ROBUST_STATE_SPACE_LEVY_NIKOUKHAH_2013,10654520}.
 Such difference is also reflected in the resulting estimators: in U-RKF the robustification is applied to $P_{t|t}$, while in the estimators proposed in \cite{ROBUST_STATE_SPACE_LEVY_NIKOUKHAH_2013,10654520} the robustification is applied to $P_t$.
 From this viewpoint, the proposed estimator is more similar to the one in \cite{abadeh2018wasserstein} where the robustification is applied to $P_{t|t}$ and the ambiguity set is defined with respect to $\tilde p_t(w_t|Y_{t-1})$, i.e. the same conditional density that we have considered in the equivalent game, according to the Wasserstein distance.
 However, this estimator lacks an explicit interpretation of the underlying uncertainty in terms of (\ref{nomi_linea_mod_proc}) and (\ref{nomi_linea_mod_obv}), i.e. in terms of $p_t(x_{t+1}|x_t)$ and $\psi_t(y_t|x_t)$.
 In particular, it has not been investigated whether this uncertainty affects only the observation model (\ref{nomi_linea_mod_obv}) or not.
 Furthermore, it lacks an explicit characterization of the least favorable state space model, and does not provide any filter stability guarantee when the tolerance (i.e. Wasserstein radius) is chosen sufficiently small.
+Note that, in the limiting case where $c_t = 0$ (i.e. there is no model uncertainty), both U-RKF and the one in \cite{ROBUST_STATE_SPACE_LEVY_NIKOUKHAH_2013} coincide with the standard KF which represents the best estimator in the absence of uncertainty.